missionpinball/mpf-docs/displays/widgets/image/index.rst

 loops:
 ~~~~~~

 The number of times an animated image will loop.
-Set to ``0`` for unlimited.
-(Note this is
+Set to ``-1`` for unlimited.
+Note this is
-different than other areas of MPF, which use ``-1`` to indicate unlimited loops.)
+now consistent in 0.50 with other areas of MPF.
+In earlier versions of MPF this setting used
+``0`` to specify unlimited loops.

-Default is 0.
+Default is ``-1``.

 auto_play:
 ~~~~~~~~~~